Importance of Home Roof Ventilation

 Types of Natural Ventilation

 Most attic ventilation falls in the natural, non-mechanical category.
 Natural ventilation requires little to no maintenance, and is suitable for a large variety of home types.
 Almost all intake ventilation is natural.
-Intake ventilation is found at the eaves of the house, either through soffit, or incorporated at the eave of the roof assembly.
+Intake ventilation is found at the eaves of the house, either through a soffit vent, or incorporated at the eave of the roof assembly.
 The most common types of intake vents are the following:

 - Underave vents, located on the underside of the eaves